-Most good gas grills allow you burner control, meaning that you can choose to have some burners off and some burners on.
-For example, if you have a 2 burner gas grill then you can set one burner one, and place your meat above the other burner on your grates.
+Most good gas grills allow you burner control, meaning that you can choose to have some burners off while leaving other burners on.
+For example, if you have a good 2 burner gas grill then you can set one burner live and place your meat above the other burner on your grates.

-This will take a bit of adjustment as you need to try to achieve a target cooking temperature of 225°F, so there will be some tweaking involved.
+This will take a bit of adjustment as you need to try to achieve a target cooking temperature of 225°F (107°C), so there will be some tweaking involved.

 To do this you’ll need to invest in a smoker box.
-These are small steel boxes that can sit on the grates of your grill.
-You ignite them and as they burn, they help infuse your meat with added flavor.
-They’re really cheap (about $20-25) and are durable enough to last you for at least a good few years.
+These are small steel boxes that contain lit wood chips.
+They then sit on the grates of your grill, while the smoke they emit infuses your meat with added flavor.
+They’re tend to be fairly cheap (about $20-25) and are durable enough to last you for at least a good few years.

-Note that we want to put them in a smoker box to help the chips last longer and emit stronger smoke.
+Note that we want to put the chips in a smoker box to help them last longer and emit stronger smoke.
 If you put them directly on the burners then they’ll just burn out quickly and create a load of ash, which will create a bad cooking environment.